 Known for its sports teams, Fortune 500 companies, world-class shopping, and steakhouses, Dallas has ample opportunities to entertain all types of travelers.
-This gem of the “Lone Star State” offers a wealth of attractions, including a vibrant cultural and arts district where visitors will be impressed by a unique array of displays and exhibits.
+This gem of the “Lone Star State” offers a wealth of attractions, including a vibrant cultural and arts district, historic landmarks, botanical gardens as well as an array of exciting day trips.
 In a city that offers a long list of dynamic must-see attractions, here are the top things to do in Dallas, Texas.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 An interesting look into the eight years that the 43rd president took office, the George W. Bush Presidential Center is situated on 23 acres in northern Dallas’ University Park.

 Why Do It?
 Particularly a fascinating look into a poignant exhibit on 9/11, the Bush Presidential Library is home to an extensive collection of textual, audiovisual and electronic records in an impressive 14,000 square-foot museum.

 Good to Know: Visitors can explore interactive exhibits, walk around a replica of the Oval Office, and be educated on the president’s policy-making process.